geogkary/breeze/README.md

-# Breeze
+# Breeze PHP

-Use Breeze to quickly and easily build JSON-based APIs with PHP.
+Use Breeze to quickly and easily build JSON based APIs with PHP.

 Released under the MIT license.